MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-visuals-concept.md

 ## User interacts with the visual directly

+The user can also interact directly with the visual to update it as follows:

 * A user hovers the mouse over a data element.

     A visual can display more information about a data point through the Power BI Tooltips API.
 When a user hovers the mouse over a visual element, the visual can handle the event and display data about the associated tooltip element.
 The visual can display either a standard tooltip or a report page tooltip.

     For more information, see [Tooltips in Power BI visuals](add-tooltips.md).

-* A user changes visual properties.
-(For example, a user expands a tree and the visual saves state in the visual properties.)
+* A user changes visual properties (For example, by expanding a tree) and the visual saves the new state in the visual properties.

     A visual can save properties values through the Power BI API.
 For example, when a user interacts with the visual and the visual needs to save or update properties values, the visual can call the `presistProperties` method.